s3g/s3g-dsp/docs/no_input_mixer_dsp_concept.md

 When a plugin view is first responder, unmodified Left/Right moves to the adjacent logical page; if that page is detached, its attached window comes to the front.
 The shortcut is handled only while the plugin GUI owns focus.

+## SURF state interpolation

+The No Input Mixer uses the shared `ParameterSurfaceState` format with up to twenty-four Voronoi cells, distance focus, selectable weight curve, and a 0–2000 ms target-cursor glide. `ADD` and `CAP` store a complete base parameter
+snapshot: network, signed matrix, body/tuning, EQ, processors, movement, REACT, and aux topology.
+Continuous fields use weighted interpolation;
+stepped processor, routing-tap, movement-shape, reaction, and clock choices come from the nearest active cell.

+Output trim/ceiling, limiter/DC, quality, lane faders and mutes, global aux mutes, house tone, preset variance, and the X/Y cursor remain a live audition and containment frame outside interpolation.
+CLAP modulation is applied after the surface blend.
+A factory preset, `RANDOM`, or `FORGET` bypasses the surface so the new complete scene is immediately audible but deliberately preserves the captured cells for later re-enabling.

+Only parameters are captured.
+Feedback returns, filters, resonators, envelopes, processor delay buffers, and random-controller memory are not serialized into cells.
+Cursor motion therefore changes the coefficients of one continuous live graph rather than crossfading frozen audio states.

 ## Containment